Unity in Diversity vs. Disunity in Ideologies

 Ethnocentrism: Evaluation of other cultures according to preconceptions originating in the standards and customs of one’s own culture – Oxford Dictionary

-Positive ethnocentrism would allow for the natural maintenance and preservation of a person’s original culture and identity while also allowing and motivating for an appreciation of other cultures that live within the same environment.
-Unity in Diversity could be the perfect example of positive ethnocentrism in that it is very likely to deliver consistent positive results, if fostered, cultivated and maintained on a continuous basis.
+Positive ethnocentrism would allow for the natural maintenance and preservation of a person’s original culture and identity while also allowing for and motivating an appreciation of other cultures within the same environment.
+Unity in Diversity could be the perfect example of positive ethnocentrism, because it can deliver consistent positive results if fostered, cultivated and maintained consistently.

-Implementing Unity in Diversity would depend on both will and goodwill of all parties involved.
-Unity in Diversity has a weak point in that it is a relatively fragile concept that is vulnerable to being disrupted by intrusive forms of negative ethnocentrism such as identity politics and other forms of new and old tribalism.
+Implementing Unity in Diversity would depend on both the will and the goodwill of all parties involved.
+Unity in Diversity has a weak point in that it is a relatively fragile concept that is vulnerable to being disrupted by intrusive forms of negative ethnocentrism such as identity politics and various forms of tribalism , old and new.

 Identity Politics: A tendency for people of a particular religion, race, social background, etc., to form exclusive political alliances, moving away from traditional broad-based party politics – Oxford Dictionary

 Our foundational value systems are mainly derived from our cultures, and a strong part of our individual identity resides in our value systems.
 What we stand for determines, to a large extent, who we are as individuals and as groups.
 When people lose a part of their identity on an individual level – because they have lost significant parts of their value system which by its nature is embedded within the roots of their cultural foundations – they are likely to experience an identity crisis.